Course Outline

 3. VPC Peering

-4. Access Control List (ACL)
+4. Access Control Lists

-• Configuring VPC Instances (Hands-on Lab by Students)
+• Configuring VPC Instances (Hands-On Lab by Students)

 1. Creating a VPC